-- Law enforcement operations at sea prompted the first cases decided by international courts and tribunals on the protection of people at sea, including the 1999 MV Saiga 2 case decided by the International Tribunal for the Law of the Sea (ITLOS), the 2001 Xhavara and Others v.
-Italy and Albania case submitted to the European Court of Human Rights (ECtHR), and, most importantly, the 2008 Medvedyev and others v.
+- Law enforcement operations at sea prompted the first cases decided by international courts and tribunals on the protection of people at sea, including the 1999 MV Saiga 2 case12 decided by the International Tribunal for the Law of the Sea (ITLOS), the 2001 Xhavara and Others v.
+Italy and Albania case13 submitted to the European Court of Human Rights (ECtHR), and, most importantly, the 2008 Medvedyev and others v.
 France judgment by the ECtHR. - Piracy off the coasts of Somalia prompted scholarly research and debate on the protection of human rights at sea.
-See Prof Anna Petrig's 2014 book on Human Rights and Law Enforcement at Sea. - Irregular migration in the Mediterranean prompted not only scholarly debate, but also the adoption of milestone decisions by international human rights bodies that confirm the application of human rights at sea, including the 2012 Hirsi Jamaa and Others v.
+See Prof Anna Petrig's 2014 book on Human Rights and Law Enforcement at Sea.14 - Irregular migration in the Mediterranean prompted not only scholarly debate, but also the adoption of milestone decisions by international human rights bodies that confirm the application of human rights at sea, including the 2012 Hirsi Jamaa and Others v.
 Italy judgment by the ECtHR and the 2021 case on A.S., D.I., O.I. and G.D. v.
-Italy and Malta examined by the UN Human Rights Committee. - The world crewing crisis, prompted by Covid-19, brought to the attention of the general public the plight of seafarers and prompted the International Maritime Organisation (IMO), ILO, other UN Agencies and leading shipping entities to adopt urgent policy measures to address the sufferings of seafarers.
+Italy and Malta examined by the UN Human Rights Committee.15 - The world crewing crisis, prompted by Covid-19, brought to the attention of the general public the plight of seafarers and prompted the International Maritime Organisation (IMO), ILO, other UN Agencies and leading shipping entities to adopt urgent policy measures to address the sufferings of seafarers.16 - The illegal invasion of Ukraine and the ongoing war of aggression in its territory have highlighted the need to protect seafarers in the case of armed conflict.